- Registration & Log In

 Do you have a refund policy?

 Refunds are reviewed on a case-by-case basis.
-To request a refund, email email@example.com.
+To request a refund, by going here and completing the form.
 Please include your Verification Services transaction ID (located on your credit card receipt email).

 Why am I being charged sales tax?